Nodnarboen/k8s-workshop/labs/lab2/README.md

 3. If you need got an error regarding the token, you can use <b>kubectl replace -f secret oneagent</b> to remove the current secret

-4. If needed, run <b>kubectl delete --all pods --namespace=dynatrace</b> to delete all pods
+4. If needed, run <b>kubectl delete --all pods --namespace=dynatrace</b> to delete all pods.
+This will cycle through the pods and you will have new pod instances.

 :arrow_up: [Back to TOC](/README.md) :arrow_left: [Prev](../lab1/README.md)   :arrow_right: [Next](../lab3/README.md)